AU-BCE-EE/Pedersen-2023-sep-and-plasma-treat/README.md

 ESA results after imaging analysis (ESAdata.csv).
 Results of statistical analysis of ESA data (ESA_231218.xlsx).

-## `data-NH3`
-Measurement data, flux of measured NH3 from each individual dynamic flux chamber over time downloaded from the ALFAM2 database.

-## 'data-stat-NH3'
+## 'data-NH3'
-Results of statistical analysis (231218-NEO-NH3.xlsx).
+Results of statistical analysis (231218-NEO-NH3.xlsx) and flux of measured NH3.

 ## `data-VOC`
 Measurement data, flux of each individual measured VOC from each individual dynamic flux chamber over time.